Rancho San Joaquin (Cervantes): History

 Cruz Cervantes (1796–1875) received the two square league Rancho San Joaquin or Rancho Rosa Morada in 1836.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Joaquin was filed with the Public Land Commission in 1852, and the grant was confirmed by the Commission.
-The United States unsuccessfully appealed to the US Supreme Court and the grant was patented to Cruz Cervantes in 1874.
+It was subsequently rejected by the Northern District Oct.
+31, 1853.
+The United States unsuccessfully appealed to the US Supreme Court.
+The Supreme Court reversed the decision of the Northern District and remanded the case to the Southern District where it was ultimately confirmed by the Supreme Court May 12, 1856, and the grant was patented to Cruz Cervantes in 1874.